 Similarly, expenses should be recorded on a basis of when they are incurred to generate revenue.
 Generally, all expenses are incurred by a business to generate revenue directly or indirectly.
 It is an accounting principle to match the expenses related to a revenue transaction within the same fiscal period (CFI, 2019).

 The alternative to accrual accounting is cash-based accounting.
 Many people will already be familiar with this or have some intuition regarding it, as they may be using it to manage personal finances.
 In this method of accounting, transactions are recorded only when payment is rendered.
 Cash-based accounting is much simpler, however it can result in an inaccurate depiction of one’s finances.
-This inaccuracy is what gave rise to the adoption of accrual accounting.
+The inaccuracy mainly relates to the time difference between when the revenue is said to have been earned or expense incurred as dictated by the criteria above, and when payment occurs which can be several weeks or months.
+An example of this inaccuracy is given below.
+Cash accounting’s inherent inaccuracy is what gave rise to the adoption of accrual accounting.

 Cash based accounting is typically reserved for farmers, self-employed commission sales agents, and other niche businesses (CRA, 2020).